Accessibility Tools

 Learn more about additional tax credit programs, rebates & incentives:

-Colorado Energy Office anticipates applying for the funds in Spring 2024.
-We expect it will be 2025 before the federal rebate funds will be available to Colorado residents.
-They are unlikely to be retroactive.
+Colorado Energy Office launched the HEAR program with the income qualified Weatherization Assistance Program in October 2024.
+We currently expect it will be Spring 2025 before the federal rebate funds will be available to additional Colorado residents.
+The rebates are unlikely to be retroactive.
 Colorado Energy Office will update their Inflation Reduction Tax Credit page as information becomes available.
 You may also email the Colorado Energy Office at ceo_buildingdecarb@state.co.us with any questions.

 RMI has published a resource guide breaking down the IRA – program by program and incentive by incentive.